 This year it’s not just those who win the National Lottery who’ll be celebrating, but also members of Merched y Wawr who are celebrating half a century since their establishment.

-Indeed, ever since the Big Lottery Fund started awarding grants we have made large investments in Welsh social projects.
+Indeed, ever since the National Lottery Community Fund started awarding grants we have made large investments in Welsh social projects.
 Since 1994 we have invested £60,955,911 in community projects where the applicant has indicated that the beneficiaries mostly speak Welsh.

-Ruth Bates, Head of Communications at the Big Lottery Fund, said: “On average, successful Merched y Wawr branches have received grants of under two thousand from us.
+Ruth Bates, Head of Communications at the National Lottery Community Fund, said: “On average, successful Merched y Wawr branches have received grants of under two thousand from us.
 Although these are small grants, it is evident that they have helped transform the experiences of members and rural communities.

-“On behalf of the Big Lottery Fund, I would like to wish Merched y Wawr members across Wales a very Happy Birthday.”
+“On behalf of the National Lottery Community Fund, I would like to wish Merched y Wawr members across Wales a very Happy Birthday.”

 Over the past five years successful branches have received grants of £1,902 on average, with the smallest grant of £500 being awarded to Merched y Wawr Cangen Dinas Llanwnda a’r Cylch.
 Interestingly, part of this grant was used to enable members to go on a trip to Blaenau Ffestiniog to visit Seren Ffestiniog Cyf and learn about their work.